 Potential Impact: High

-Because of the amount of effort involved, one should consider this method when the database system risks pushing the host to its physical limits, and excessive bloat is identified as an issue.
+Because of the effort involved, consider this method when the database system risks pushing the host to its physical limits and excessive bloat has been identified as an issue.

-Editing the autovacuum runtime parameters in postgresql.conf is the most common method used to control its behavior for a datacluster.
-Unfortunately, this one size fits all approach may not work well over the long term especially as a system scales.
+Editing the autovacuum runtime parameters in postgresql.conf is the most common method used to control behavior for a data cluster.
+Unfortunately, this one-size-fits-all approach may not work well over the long term, especially as a system scales.

-Table Storage Parameters: Often there will be tables whose activities represent a significant amount of the total datacluster churn.
-Adjusting the various autovacuum parameters on a table by table basis is an excellent way of mitigating hyper-active relations without resorting to a manual invocation of VACUUM which can be significantly impactful upon the system.
+Table storage parameters: Often, some tables represent a significant amount of the total data cluster churn.
+Adjusting autovacuum parameters on a table-by-table basis is an excellent way to mitigate hyperactive relations without resorting to a manual invocation of VACUUM, which can significantly affect the system.

 |